-Admission to the Advanced Standing MSW Program occurs for the May and January sessions.
+Admission to the Advanced Standing MSW Program occurs for the spring and summer semesters.
 Admission to the Advanced Standing MSW Program requires all of the following:

 - 1. A BSW degree from a CSWE-accredited program within the last 5 years. - 2.
 An undergraduate grade point average (GPA) of 3.3 on a four-point scale. - 3.
 Professional resume. - 4.
-Provide a copy of their BSW field placement evaluation. - 5.
-Submission of a social work program application form which includes a personal statement. - a.
-Describe any experiences and background that have influenced your selection of social work as your professional career. - b.
-Review the mission of the profession and the department, and then describe how this fits with your professional and personal goals. - c.
-Explain your reasons for selecting the NAU MSW Program and discuss how you plan to be fully engaged in all the academic requirements of the MSW program, including field practicum and graduate level coursework while in the program. - 8.
-Submission of three letters of recommendations, at least one of which must come from a faculty member from their BSW program and one from an employer or volunteer supervisor.
+Provide a copy of BSW field placement evaluation, mid-point or final. - 5.
+Completion of a personal statement responding to the following questions: - Describe any experiences, professional and/or personal, that influenced your selection of social work as your professional career.
+What interests you in the